Ways to promote MPCW

 - Use this link — www.mnprivatecolleges.org/mpcw — in what you share electronically.
 Here's some sample text and a graphic you can use:

 These introductory visits, which include a campus tour and informational meeting, are of most value to students who are beginning their searches.
-Two short sessions are held daily.
+Sessions are held daily.

 View schedule and register online for free at mnprivatecolleges.org/mpcw.

 Addition resources that might be useful

 - College Guide (order copies or download PDF)

 Make MPCW part of your summer plans

 Counselors and other school professionals are also invited to MPCW.
 What better way to help families with the college search process than to make a few visits yourself?
 To attend without students, please fill out our online form to register.

 Here's what a counselor said about visiting MPCW: